 Division of Computing and Communication Foundations

-Communications and Information Foundations
+CCF: Communications and Information Foundations (CIF)

-The Communications and Information Foundations (CIF) program supports potentially transformative research that addresses the theoretical underpinnings and current and future enabling technologies for information acquisition, transmission, and processing in communications and information processing systems.
-As a result, CIF research and education projects strengthen the intellectual foundations of communications and information theory and signal processing in a variety of types of networks such as sensor networks, wireless and multimedia networks, biological networks, and networks of quantum devices.
+The Communications and Information Foundations (CIF) program supports potentially transformative research that addresses the theoretical underpinnings of information acquisition, transmission, and processing in communications and information-processing systems.
+As a result, CIF projects strengthen the intellectual foundations of communications, information theory, signal processing, and statistical learning in a variety of network types such as wireless and multimedia networks, sensor networks, social networks, and biological and quantum networks.
 Research outcomes are expected to lead to more secure and reliable communications and advanced mathematical capabilities that are applicable throughout science and engineering.

-The CIF program also supports fundamental research in networking including network information theory, network coding, and cross-layer research at the lower layers.
-The CIF research program in networking focuses on the MAC layer and below and emphasizes research in which the physical-layer attributes play an important role in overall network design and performance such as the impact of physical-layer characteristics on higher network layers.
-CIF supports research at the intersection of communications and information theory, signal processing, and networking.
-Examples include sensor networks with applications to environmental monitoring, civil infrastructure monitoring, data communications system monitoring, and power grid monitoring.
-A further example is network tomography, which involves detecting and classifying spatially distributed anomalies within complex large-scale systems from multiple monitoring (sensor) sites.
+The CIF program also supports foundational research in networking including network information theory and cross-layer research at the lower layers.
+The CIF program in networking emphasizes research in which the physical-layer attributes play an important role in understanding overall network design and performance.
+This includes cross-layer approaches that consider the impact of physical-layer characteristics on higher network layers.
+Examples include secure communication; sensor networks with applications including environmental monitoring, crowd-sourcing, and smart grids; and other application scenarios that feature massive data aggregation from distributed sensing, such as the Internet of Things.